I still remember a particular time when I was not exactly being an available parent.

 You can literally spend hours reading great, encouraging blogs about being a good mom or homeschooler, and the whole time you are ignoring your kids!
 I’m not saying don’t ever read those, because I think it’s important to get encouragement regularly.

-3. Schedule your online time.
+3. Schedule your online time to be available for your kids.

 By scheduling and limiting your time online you are setting a good example for your kids about managing their time well.